metayeti/YABS.js/HOWTO.md

  */
 ```

-We can now use these entries in output headers with the `%variable%` notation:
+With this setup, we can now use these entries using the `%variable%` notation, like so:

 ```JSON
   "sources": [